elf4j/elf4j-api/README.md

    of the no-arg shorthand equivalents, then the actual logging behavior is undefined; the SPI provider may opt to supply a default logging level.

+## Use it...

 ### The client API

 #### The Logger

 Notice the fluent style of the API.
-The `.log(...)` methods are Terminal operations; the methods with return type `Logger` are chain-able Intermediate/configuration operations.
+The `.log(...)` methods are terminal operations; the methods with return type `Logger` are chain-able intermediate/configuration operations.

 ```
 public interface Logger {